 When the St George Strollers first started we would always include a shorter option part way round a walk but no-one ever wanted to take up the option.
 We would be very happy to start doing this again if people asked us to do so.

-There is a Tuesday weekly walk of up to 1 mile, the St George Park Stroll, run by Link Age, starting from the Beehive Centre, Stretford Rd. at 10.30pm if you are recovering from illness or injury or just want to improve your fitness.
+There is a Tuesday weekly walk of up to 1 mile, the St George Park Stroll, run by the Bristol and Anchor Almshouse Charity, starting from the Beehive Centre, Stretford Rd. at 10.30pm if you are recovering from illness or injury or just want to improve your fitness.